 What the statistics don’t tell you is why.
 How many of these failures are due to a bad idea or faulty operations?
 How many are based upon a dysfunctional or incomplete founding team?
 Truth is the largest factor in a startup’s potential is the quality of the founding team (along with perhaps a measure of timing and luck).

-I’ve been fortunate enough to both build and operate founding teams, as well as advise, mentor or sit on boards.
-Over the years, I have gained a strong perspective on what makes a good team and why they are often built so inefficiently.
+I’ve been fortunate enough to both build and operate founding teams, as well as advise, mentor, or sit on boards.
+Over the years, I've gained a strong perspective on what makes a good team and why they are often built so inefficiently.

 Think twice before you ask that friend or relative

-Let’s consider how most founding teams are established — could be an old friend, college roommate or even a family member.
+Let’s consider how most founding teams are established could be an old friend, college roommate, or even a family member.
 This approach allows for little consideration of skill sets or interest in a startup culture.
 Also, it offers no thought as to the makeup of the team as a whole.
-With the average startup founding team including 2 to 4 people, it’s no surprise that within the first one to two years of a company’s life, a number of the original founding team members will leave the company before it even gains traction.
+With the average startup founding team including two to four people, it’s no surprise that within the first one to two years of a company’s life, a number of the original founding team members will leave the company before it even gains traction.